USCGC Sycamore (WLB-209): History

 On 1 August 2006 Sycamore assisted the National Oceanic and Atmospheric Administration (NOAA) by transporting a towing assessment team to the stricken vessel MV Cougar Ace which was listing severely and in danger of sinking.
 She further assisted NOAA contract salvors by providing soundings in the area of the proposed mooring for the Cougar Ace and monitored the tow for oil spills while escorting the salvors T/T Gladiator and T/T Sea Victory.
 Sycamore enforced a security zone during the tow.

 During July 2010 Sycamore responded to the Deepwater Horizon oil spill by transiting the Panama Canal.
 During the summer of 2012 Sycamore participated in Operation Arctic Shield 2012 accompanied by USCGC Bertholf, USCGC Alex Haley, and sister ship USCGC Hickory while conducting exercises in oil spill skimming under arctic conditions as well as exercises with NORTHCOM and the U.S. Navy.

 On 28 July 2013, the tug Krystal Sea was maneuvering an attached barge and the barge struck the port bow section of the moored Sycamore causing damage to the railings and deck.

-Sycamore arrived at Curtis Bay, Maryland on March 25, 2019 for a midlife maintenance refit.
+Sycamore arrived at Curtis Bay, Maryland on March 25, 2019, for a midlife maintenance refit.
 She was then assigned to Newport, Rhode Island after the refit.
 She arrived in Newport, in May 2020.

+Sycamore arrived at St. John's Harbour (Nova Scotia, Canada) on 28 June, 2023 as part of the international recovery operation from the Titan submersible implosion event of 18 June 2023.